tensorlayer/TensorLayer/README.md

  - Tutorial: Providing mass format-consistent examples covering Dropout, DropConnect, Denoising Autoencoder, LSTM, CNN etc, speed up your development.
  - TPU: Tensor Processing Unit is a custom ASIC built specifically for machine learning and tailored for TensorFlow.
  - Distribution: Distributed Machine Learning is the default function of TensorFlow.
  - Compatibility: A network is abstracted to regularization, cost and outputs of each layer.
-Other wraping libraries for TensorFlow are easy to merged into TensorLayer, suitable for Researches.
+Other wraping libraries for TensorFlow are easy to merged into TensorLayer, suitable for Researchers.
  - Simplicity: Be easy to use, extend and modify, to facilitate use in Research and Engineering.
  - High-Speed: The running speed under GPU support is the same with TensorFlow only.
 The simplicity do not sacrifice the performance.